 instances[:, 0] = self._max_capacity

-return list(Instance(i) for i in instances)
+return list(Instance(variables=i) for i in instances)

 """Extract the features of the instance based on the BPP domain.

-For the BPP the features are:
+For the BPP domain, the features consist of:

 Args: